Siargao, Philippines: helping new local economies take-off!

 Siargao is a remote island in the Philippines where the community was able to transform its local economy and improve living standards thanks to the economic benefits derived from the ATR air service.

-What the video case study:
+Watch the video case study:

 Allowing local communities to boost their economy